PDXChinese/pdxchinese.github.io/_pages/pac.md

 # Donation

+For donation to OCC PAC with your Oregon tax credit, please make sure to put ‘PAC Donation’ in the memo field.
+Donations to OCC PAC are not tax-deductible.
+But Oregon Political Tax Credit allows taxpayers to give up to $100 for joint filers or $50 for individuals to an Oregon political organization like OCC PAC.

 You use it or lose it, make sure to take advantage of [Oregon Political Tax Credit](http://oregontaxcredit.com/).

+To donate, please choose the way you prefer by visiting [Donate](http://pdxchinese.org/communityfund/) page.

 # PAC Board Members (2017-2019)